 Adhere the long side of the treat box together.
 I used a tape runner again.
 Fold the bottom of the box together and use a small piece of tape to keep it together, if necessary.
 For some of my boxes, it was easier to load the Twizzlers in through the bottom of the box, so you could wait to tape the box shut until after you fill them.

 This is not a sponsored post.
 I just chose to use Twizzlers Rainbow Twists because they looked like colored pencils and I made the box to fit them!
-If you use Twizzlers, the favors should be enjoyed soon since the Twizzlers will be dried out.
-You may be able to put the candy in a clear bag and then in the box to keep them fresh and not let them touch the paper treat box.
+If you use Twizzlers, the favors should be enjoyed soon since the Twizzlers will be dry out in the box after a day.
+A great way to solve this would be to place them in the box and place the box in a clear plastic candy bag with a twist tie and ribbon for a really cute party favor.

 The colored pencil treat boxes turned out really fun!
 We did have to tell a few of our guests there was candy inside and not real colored pencils!

 I’ve really been in a paper crafting mood lately and am trying to think of ways to use up some beautiful papers I just picked up last month from our local scrapbook store.
 If you, too, are in the paper crafting mood, check out AllFreePaperCrafts.com for more ideas!
-I am overwhelmed with the creativity shared on this site – so many amazing ideas!
+There is so much creativity shared on this site with lots of amazing ideas!

 Over the next few weeks I’ll be sharing more DIY projects from our color-themed party and some great Easter crafts.
 There may be 12″ of snow outside my window right now, but it’s spring in my craft area! :)